 - Domestic help (house cleaning, washing and ironing): EUR 15 per hour

-- Dinners during your stay: EUR 30 per adult, EUR 18 per child up to 12 years.
-Dinner Service every evening, except on Tuesday.
-The estate can order a dinner from a local restaurant which prepares delicious Tuscan meals (every evening, except on Tuesday).
-The maid will have laid the table* and the restaurant will deliver the dinner directly to your house around 7:30 pm.
-The dinner consists of Italian antipasti, a first course, a second course and a desert.
-Red wine and mineral water are included.
-Please book prior to arrival.
+- Dinners on request: The estate can order dinner from a local restaurant which prepares delicious Tuscan meals (every evening, except on Tuesday).
+The maid will lay the table (only for dinner on arrival day) and the restaurant will deliver the dinner directly to your house around 7.30pm.
 The dinner should be paid in cash directly to the person who delivers it.
-Once you have booked a dinner, please do not change the date. *The table is laid only for the dinner on arrival day.
+Once you have booked a dinner, please do not change the date.
+3-course meal including wine from EUR 30 per person.

 - First shopping: EUR 85 (expenses for a few basics and shopping time included).
 The shopping list includes: bread, butter, jam, eggs, cheese, milk, 1 packet Earl Grey tea, 1 packet coffee, natural yoghurt, orange juice, fruits of the season, pasta (noodles), jar tomato sauce, 1 piece fresh parmesan cheese, salad and tomatoes, extra vergin olive oil, mineral water, beer, red wine, dishwasher detergent.

 - Reservations from Saturday to Saturday during high season

 - During other seasons the house can be booked for a minimum stay of 5 nights: prices on request.